 12 pm – Siesta starts.
 All stores close.
 Unable to purchase food or shop.
 Activities available: more strolling and admiring of plazas and fountains, napping, or renting a bicycle to toodle around the lovely Parque General San Martin.

 5 pm – Siesta ends.
 Shops reopen.
-Only snacks available for purchase are gelato or sad pasty white ham sandwiches.
+Snacks available for purchase are gelato or ham sandwiches.
 Stroll through more plazas, read beneath leafy trees, and eat lunch-sized portion of gelato.

 9 pm – Restaurants open but only serve drinks at this time.
 Enjoy $6 bottle of wine.